 - Treat Audio Equipment as a Medical Device: Consider offering a high-quality, noise-cancelling headset as a preventive care benefit.
 Distribute it through your benefits store or as part of a chronic condition management kit.
 Remove the physical barrier to being heard.

-- Weave Audio into the Engagement Fabric: Use voice for more than consultations.
+- Weave Audio into the Employee Experience: Use voice for more than consultations.
 Implement secure, voice-based check-ins for medication adherence.
-A simple, clear voice reminder can be more powerful than ten push notifications and feeds directly into your wellness incentive pipeline.
+A simple voice reminder can beat ten push notifications and feed directly into your wellness incentive pipeline.

 - Measure the New ROI Chain: Partner with your provider to track new metrics.
 Does better audio correlate with higher preventive visit completion?
 Does it tie to greater redemption of incentive dollars?
 Connect audio fidelity directly to claims reduction to prove the value.

-This is also a profound compliance and inclusivity opportunity.
-High-quality audio with seamless transcription isn't just an enhancement; it's an ADA consideration that ensures equitable care for all employees.
+This is also a major compliance and inclusivity opportunity.
+High-quality audio with good transcription isn't just a nice feature.
+It's an ADA consideration that ensures equitable care for all employees.

 The Bottom Line: Turn Up the Volume on Value

-Upgrade your audio, and you might just discover the missing piece that makes your entire healthcare investment finally, clearly, pay off.
+Upgrade your audio, and you might just discover the missing piece that makes your healthcare investment pay off.